 Foreign buyers are subject to federal and provincial taxes that encourage using purchased properties as rentals or principal residences.
-See who pays land transfer taxes in Ontario.
+See who pays foreign buyer’s tax in Ontario.

 HST You Owe

-HST or harmonized sales tax is paid when you buy a new home (13% of the purchase price), on legal fees and disbursements, mortgage appraisals, home inspections, property surveys and real estate commissions.
+HST or harmonized sales tax is paid when you buy a new home (13% of the purchase price), on legal fees and disbursements, mortgage appraisals, home inspections, property surveys, and real estate commissions.
 Resale homes are exempt.
-Some new, renovated or rebuilt homes and housing shares qualify for HST rebates.
+Some housing shares and new, renovated, or rebuilt homes qualify for HST rebates.
 Ask your Axess Law real estate lawyer (Ontario) if you hope to apply.

-Our flat rate legal services are all in — no unpleasant surprises when you get your bill.
-We check land transfer tax affidavits for accuracy and research title to the property for liens or debts that could prevent or delay a real estate closing.
+Axess Law checks land transfer tax affidavits for accuracy, and researches title to the property for liens or debts that could prevent or delay a home buying transaction.

 Our real estate lawyers communicate with mortgage lenders on discharging a mortgage in Ontario and finalize new loans.
-We pay out disbursements, like your share of prepaid property taxes or utilities, to make your purchase legal and give you an itemized bill at the end.
+We pay out disbursements, like your share of prepaid property taxes or utilities, to make your purchase legal.

 Questions to ask a real estate lawyer or about Ontario real estate law?
 Check this out.